Portal development to interact in real time with the DVLA's Access to Driver Data (ADD) API

 24/7 - Having no human intervention means that if you book a car at 3am you will get a response straight way.

-In the instance of a vehicle hire confirmation, it represents peace of mind at 3 am; another job ticked off the list.
+In the instance of a vehicle hire confirmation, it represents peace of mind at 3 am; another job ticked off the customer's job list.

-If the response indicates the vehicle hire is subject to certain conditions, then similarly you are in the know straight away.
+If the response indicates the vehicle hire is subject to certain conditions, then similarly you receive an advisory and are in the know straight away.

 Everything is recorded and all criteria has to be satisfied before vehicle allocation, including the vehicle registration number, is approved.